 Pros and Cons

 Like many financial decisions, annuitization of annuities has benefits and disadvantages, which should be considered when you’re planning for retirement.
 The main benefit is that the income payments are guaranteed for as long as the annuitant wishes, including for life.
 That said, the longer the payment period, the smaller the fixed payment.

 One downside is that, barring any added riders or added contract provisions, an income annuity’s payments cease upon the death of the annuity holder and potentially his or her spouse.
-“You can name a secondary annuitant, but ultimately if you die early, and your secondary annuitant dies early, you probably left money on the table,” said Certified Financial PlannerTM Kevin Lao.
+“You can name a secondary annuitant, but ultimately if you die early, and your secondary annuitant dies early, you probably left money on the table,” said Certified Financial Planner™ professional Kevin Lao.
 “However,” Lao said, “this is a small price to pay to guarantee a lifetime of income without worrying about what the stock market is doing daily.”

 For participating annuities, such as lifetime annuities, if the annuitant dies before the cash balance has been spent, the insurance company uses the money to pay other annuitants from the pool of participants who outlive their cash balances.
 This process is known as mortality credits, and it is why annuity issuers are able to continue making payments to people who live longer than expected.
 Like other types of insurance, annuitized money is pooled to spread risk.

 The other disadvantage for many people is that once an annuity is annuitized, the cash value of the purchase is gone.
-There is no way to access the underlying principle or get a refund.
+There is no way to access the underlying principle or get a refund, making the investment illiquid.
 The main alternative here is to sell future annuity payments to a third party at a discount.